fbpx

 In my dream, I wrote that “I saw this fabulous strip of hotels and casinos right by a sparkling ocean.
 I imagined thousands of proud Palestinians working with smiles on their faces to serve the thousands of tourists from around the world who were coming to their little strip of ocean paradise.”

 Do you know why most Israelis support continuing the war against Hamas?
 It’s not just because of the traumatic memories of Oct.
 7. It’s also the recent images of Hamas humiliating Israeli hostages in public before releasing them.
-These grotesque spectacles, attended by thousands of cheering Gazans, only reinforce a truth Israelis have learned the hard way since its birth:
+These grotesque spectacles, surrounded by cheering mobs, reinforce a truth Israelis have learned the hard way since the nation’s birth:

 Don’t dream the wrong dreams.